PGatak/nlp_se_koronawirus/README.md

 **Step 1:**
-Create a database.
+Create a postgres database.
 In the terminal, enter the command: "make initdb".
 The command will delete the database (DBNAME = nlp_se_koronawisus_sql) if it exists, then create a new database and create the database schema.
+Database schema is in "sql/schema.sql"

 **Step 2:**
 Open the "scraping/start_urls.py" file and see which local sites will be checked.

 **Step 3:**
 Run the file "scraping/scraping.py" and download the data from the website.
 The data will be saved in the postgres database.
 Set the end update date for the articles (upgrade_article (end_date)).
 By default, the date is set to 2020.01.01

 **Step 4:**
 Run the Jupyter Notebook file "data_cleaning.ipynb".
 Get data from database.
 Clean data and save to "datasets/1_clean_data.csv" file.

 **Step 5:**
 Run the Jupyter Notebook file "data_analysis_and_visualization.ipynb".
 You will get the data: